Here are our recommendations of things to do and see whilst staying at Pembrokeshire Farm B&B:

 Head North West to St Davids, the smallest city in the UK, to the magnificent cathedral and Bishops’ Palace.
 Take in the Oriel y Parc gallery and then head down to the pretty Porthclais harbour and enjoy a walk along the coast path to Whitesands Bay.
 Alternatively take a boat from St Justinians around Ramsey Island with Voyages of Discovery for dolphin and seal spotting or you may even be fortunate enough to see whales and sun fish.
 On the way back to Pembrokeshire Farm B and B stop off in the little harbour village of Solva and enjoy some fresh lobster, crab or mussels at Thirtyfive Café on the harbour.

 Go West to the village of Marloes and, at low tide only, explore the wonderful expanse of Marloes beach, location for the films Snow White & the Huntsman and Lion in Winter.
+Walk along the coast path, taking in lunch at the Runwayskiln café overlooking Skokholm island and Marloes beach.
 Alternatively go through Marloes to Martins Haven and take the 15 minute boat ride to Skomer island.
 At the end of April/beginning of May the island is covered in a blanket of bluebells and campions and the heavenly fragrance hangs in the air.
 From April until mid Summer the island is full of puffins and this is a bird watchers paradise with guillemots, razorbills and kittiwakes in abundance.
-Seals can be seen all year round but the end of August is the breeding season when gorgeous pups to be seen around the island and, from the coast path, on the storm beaches around Martins Haven.
+Seals can be seen all year round but the end of August is the breeding season when gorgeous pups to be seen around the island and, from the coast path, on the storm beaches around Martins Haven and dolphins and porpoises can be seen frolicking in the waves.

 Head to Manorbier and look round Manorbier castle, birthplace of Gerald of Wales.
 Enjoy a coffee and home made cake in the coffee shop and then head down to the beach for a spot of surfing.
 Walk west along the coast path to the stunning beach at Skrinkle with the magnificent rock formation known locally as Church Doors, or east to the beach at Swan Lake and, at low tide, try a spot of prawning in the rock pools.